• Level of education

 Syllabus

-1. The photon, the first quantum :
+1. The photon, the first of the quanta:

-- Planck's Law (black-body radiation),
+- Planck's law (black body radiation),

 - Line spectra